ElisR/pdb-tui/README.md

 ## Specific GPU Priorities

-- [x] Account for non-square characters during rendering.
-- [x] Make camera use angular velocity rather than velocity.

-- [x] Split up `mod` into smaller components.

-- [ ] Allow for grid-sizes of bigger than 1x1.
-- [ ] Fix buffer sizes for images.

 - [ ] Add a trivial compute shader to the pipeline right at the end.
 Start off with just subsampling.
+  - Might have to implement differently for TUI and windowed modes.

+- [ ] Allow for grid-sizes of bigger than 1x1.

+- [ ] Fix buffer sizes for images in `save_screenshot`.
 - [ ] Add colour back in.
 - [ ] Refactor structure.
 - [ ] Bring back convenience of loading `.obj` files from the command line.